 First, your deadline is extended for 180 days after (1) the last day you're in a combat zone, have qualifying service outside of the combat zone, or serve in a contingency operation; or (2) the last day of any continuous hospitalization for an injury from service in the combat zone or contingency operation, or while performing qualifying service outside of the combat zone.
 Use whichever of these two dates is the latest.

 Second, your deadline also is extended beyond 180 days by the number of days you had left to take action with the IRS when you entered the combat zone.
 For example, you have roughly 3½ months each year (e.g., January 1 to April 15) to file your tax return.
 Any days left in this period when you entered the combat zone (or the entire 3½ months if you entered it before the beginning of the year) are added to the 180 days.

 Spouses of military personnel who served in a combat zone or contingency operation are generally entitled to this extension, too.
 However, the extension doesn't apply to a spouse for any tax year beginning more than two years after the area in question ceases to be a combat zone or an operation ceases to be a contingency operation.
 It also doesn't apply to a spouse for any period the service member is hospitalized in the U.S. for injuries incurred in a combat zone or contingency operation.

 This tax extension isn't just for military personnel, either.
 It can be claimed by merchant marines on ships under the Department of Defense's control, Red Cross personnel, war correspondents and civilians supporting the military.

-Your state may have different rules and due dates for extended state income tax returns.
+Your state may have different rules and due dates for extending state income tax returns.
+Some states have deadlines each year that come after the federal tax return filing due date.
 So, be sure to check with your state's tax agency to see how tax return filing and payment extensions work where you live.